Global and Regional Studies, Certificate

 Curriculum

 Certificate students who complete two global studies and two regional studies courses listed below earn a Certificate in Global and Regional Studies.
-Those students are then eligible to pursue an Advanced Certificate in Global and Regional Studies by taking two additional courses (one in global studies and one in regional studies).
+Those students are then eligible to pursue an Advanced Certificate in Global and Regional Studies by taking any two additional courses.

 Introduction to Global Studies